The SALSA (Special Adults Life Skills Academy) Program

 The SALSA Program provides evidence-based, independent living skills training for adults with developmental disabilities ages 18+ who have completed high school.
 This program will build on each participant’s individualized strengths to develop communication, social, culinary & fitness skills while working towards independent skill performance.

-- independence in meal preparation
+- Increase independence in meal preparation

-- willingness to try new foods
+- Increase willingness to try new foods

 The SALSA program is an 8-week session, with classes held twice a week for two hours.
 Participants in the program will be divided into two groups, to suit their individualized support needs.
 Each group participates in 45-minute cooking activity, 45-minute fitness lesson, with 30 minutes left to enjoy a meal together as a whole group and complete a reflection activity related to each lesson’s learning objectives.

-Community Access Training
+Community Access Training Program

 The program builds on each participant’s individualized strengths to help them engage in new community experiences, practice social skills, practice independent living skills, and obtain valuable safety skills required to access their community.
 Throughout the program, Els For Autism will maintain a ratio of one staff for every three participants.